Additional Information About Electro-Mech Components Switches

 Q: The switch I have has a four digit number on it.
 What is this?

-A: We do print a date code on all of our switches in the sequence WWYY where WW = week number and YY = year number (e.g. 3202 = 32nd week of 2002).
+A: EMC prints a date code on all of our switches in the sequence WWYY where WW = week number and YY = year number (e.g. 3213 = 32nd week of 2013).

 A: We receive many inquiries referencing “EMC part numbers” which actually are not.

-Q: I am looking for a transformer made by Electro-Mech
+Q: I am looking for a transformer made by Electro-Mech.
+Can you help me?

 A: Electro-Mech is a common name used by several other companies: